daniel-isidro/hot_n_pop_song_machine/README.md

 For **column encoding** we'll mostly use `OneHotEncoder()`, testing if removing the first labeled column (to avoid collinearity) improves the metrics.
 We'll also test `OrdinalEncoder()` out of curiosity.

-In the model analysis, `GridSearchCV` will be incorporated to the pipeline at some point and will be very useful to help us find the **optimal algorithm parameters**.
+In the model analysis, `GridSearchCV` is incorporated to the pipeline and will be very useful to help us find the **optimal algorithm parameters**.

 ### Metrics